 Breakfast is served alfresco with absolutely everything you would want.
-More sensory delights await at open-air Taman Wantilan restaurant, where theatre-style dining is presented by a brigade of specialty chefs at nine culinary exhibitions or show kitchens.
-As with most Four Seasons hotels, they love the family, and children under five get free meals when adults are eating.
+More sensory delights await at the open-air Taman Wantilan restaurant, where theatre-style dining is presented by a brigade of specialty chefs at nine culinary exhibitions or show kitchens.
+Like most Four Seasons hotels, they love the family, and children under five get free meals when adults eat.

 3. St Regis Bali

 The St. Regis Bali Resort lies in the heart of the beautiful “Garden of Bali” on a stretch of pristine beach.
 It is the only luxury hotel with an alluring beachfront villa in Nusa Dua.
 From its 123 beautifully appointed suites and villas, you’ll find understated elegance and infinite panoramic ocean views over 22 acres of lush gardens and the 39,480 ft² crystal blue lagoon.

 The exceptional 81 suites, 41 villas, and one residence have private signature St. Regis Butler Service and complimentary Wi-Fi.
 Award-winning dining venues, bars, the distinctive Remède Spa, a fitness center, and a Children’s Learning Center are also on-site activities.
 This is the only resort in Bali with ten beachfront villas with a pool and direct access to their private beach, ideal for families.